IlhamSoejudAlkahfiardy/IlhamSoejudAlkahfiardy/README.md

 # 💫 About Me:
-Hi, i'm Alkahfiardy, a Web Front End Developer & Fullstack Laravel Developer 🧑‍💻, im currently spesialized in React JS that makes fun and interactive UI/UX
+Hi, i'm Alkahfiardy, a intermediate Front End Developer 🧑‍💻, im currently spesialized in React JS that makes fun and interactive UI/UX

 ## 🌐 Socials: